 On March 4, 1949, an announcement for the sale of the Kotohira Jinsha property appeared on local newspapers.
 The shrine immediately solicited the services of the law firm, Robertson, Castle & Anthony and filed a suit on April 4, 1949 against United States Attorney General Tom C. Clark, the State of Hawaii and the Federal Alien Land Office for misusing Section 9 of the Trading with the Enemy Act against a civilian organization not under the influence of the Japanese government and also damages for wrongful seizure and detention. .

-The trial started and ended on May 17, 1950.
-May 18, 1950 Judge McLaughlin ruled in favor of the plaintiffs, Kotohira Jinsha.
-The case was heard in District Court on May 18, 1950 with a favorable ruling for the shrine.
+The trial began and ended on May 17, 1950.
+On May 18, 1950 Judge McLaughlin ruled in favor of the plaintiffs, Kotohira Jinsha.

 To mark the start of a new beginning, Kotohira Jinsha officially changed its name to Hawaii Kotohira Jinsha and the supporting organization to Hawaii Kotohira Jinsha Kyodan on May 11, 1951.
 New By-laws were adopted and membership once again flourished as all activities were re-established with the return of Rev. Misao Isobe in 1952.